williamteav/personal_website/scale_armor/pzivh.md

 ## The Tank

 The Panzer IV was the mainstay of the German armored forces during World War II.
-A prewar design, the tank remained in production through the entire war and saw service across all fronts.
-While orignally intended to serve the infantry support role, the Panzer IV was more feasible to upgrade and proved its worth at engaging enemy armor.
-Its chassis was also verstatile enough that many German self-propelled guns were developed from the Panzer IV.
+A prewar design, the tank remained in production throughout the entire war and saw service across all fronts.
+Orignally intended to serve the infantry support role, the Panzer IV proved its worth at engaging enemy armor and also formed the template for a series of self-propelled guns.

 The Ausf.
 H variant was introduced in 1943 and featured a 75mm KwK 40 L/48 along with spaced armor to protect against anti-tank rifles.